ibexa/documentation-user/docs/getting_started/discover_ui.md

 The first screen that you see after logging in is **Dashboard**.
 It is default dashboard and contains following blocks:

+- **Quick actions** - displays most popular/used actions and shortcuts, for example, **Create Content**.

-- **Recent activity** - a list of last activities (maximum 10), including timestamp, user data and activity type.
+- **Recent activity** - a list of last activities (maximum 10), including timestamp, user data, and activity type.
 Available filters are: User(s), Activity type (create, update, publish, delete, hide, show) and Activity area (product, content).

-- **Quick actions** - displays most popular/used actions and shortcuts, for example, **Create content**.

-- **Review queue** - a list of Content items which user or User group can review.

-- **My content** - a list of content items created by the user currently logged in.

-- **Common content** - a list of content items created by all the organization that the user belongs to.

 - **Ibexa news** - a list of recent blog posts or articles published at `ibexa.co` blog.
 It includes title, image, timestamp, and link to article details.
 List can containt minimum 1 and maximum 10 links.

+- **Review queue** - a list of Content items which user or User group can review.

+- **My content** - a list of Content items created by the user currently logged in.

+- **Common content** - a list of Content items created by all the organization that the user belongs to.

 ![Dashboard](img/dashboard.png "Dashboard")